 In this article:

-Some credit score simulators function similarly to online quizzes or surveys: They ask you for information and give you a credit score estimate based on your responses.
-The FICO® Free Credit Scores Estimator, for instance, estimates your FICO® Score☉ by asking 10 questions.
-These concern the number of loans and credit card accounts you have, how long they've been open (or paid off), and your history of repaying them.
+Some credit score simulators take the form of questionnaires: They ask for information and use your answers to estimate a credit score.
+For instance, you can see the impact certain actions could have on your FICO® Score☉ with the FICO® Scores Estimator.
+This simulator estimates your score by asking 10 questions that cover the number of loans and credit card accounts you have, how long they've been open (or paid off), and your history of repaying them.

-Other simulators, such as those featured on websites that provide free credit scores, begin their estimates using your actual credit score, and then allow you to test various scenarios to see how different actions might influence that score.
+Other simulators, such as those featured on websites that provide credit scores for free, base their estimates on an actual credit score, and then estimate how that score would change in various scenarios.

-- Applying for a new loan or credit card
+- Applying for a new credit card or loan

-- Advancing your current debt history two years into the future (aging your accounts)
+- Projecting your current debt history ahead two years (to show the influence of age of accounts)

-For example, this is what Experian's FICO® Score Simulator might show you for the scenario that you miss a bill payment:
+For example, this is what Experian's FICO® Score Simulator might show you if you give it the scenario of missing a bill payment:

 How Your Credit Score Is Calculated